ui/stamps-api-docs/source/klg_api.rst

 7. Webhook Security
 =======================
-Webhook from STAMPS will return the siganture inside X-STAMPS-SIGNATURE header.
+Webhook from STAMPS will return the siganture inside X-Stamps-Signature header.

 You should always verify that the webhook's payload matches the signature.
 To verify the signature against the payload:
     - Strip all whitespace from the `payload`.